 - Legally protects your company

-What information should I cover in a well-written job description?
+What information should well-written job descriptions cover?

-The four essential components of any well-written job description:
+There are eight essential components of any well-written job description:

-- Explain the role the person will play in the company.
-The best job candidates desire to understand the role they play in the larger scheme of things so be sure to make it easy for them to do so.
+- Explain the role the person will play in the company – The best job candidates desire to understand the role they play in the larger scheme of things so be sure to make it easy for them to do so.

 You will regret it if you skip this step:

-When a job description is incomplete or inaccurate, the company may be vulnerable to an Americans With Disabilities Act (ADA) claim or a discrimination lawsuit.
+When a job description is incomplete or inaccurate, the company could be vulnerable to an Americans With Disabilities Act (ADA) claim or a discrimination lawsuit.
 At a bare minimum, sub-standard job descriptions can result in a culture in which some employees wave the banner of “It’s not my job.”

 Good hiring practices protect the future of your company, and job descriptions are an inescapable part of the hiring process.
-Visit KnowledgeCity for more tips to help you along in your hiring process.
+Visit Knowledge City for more tips to help you along in developing the most effective hiring process possible.